New Mobile App Helps Sex Offenders Stay Away from Designated Safety Zones

 - Have their residence (home, apartment, etc.) approved by the state authority

 - Make regular check-ins with law enforcement or a probation officer

 - Notify law enforcement if moving to another location

-- Avoid loitering in are areas where children tend to congregate, such as a school, day care, parks, playgrounds, etc. These areas are called by various names, such as sex offender safety zones, danger zones, buffer zones and others.
-In addition, they are also known as “exclusion zones”.
+- Avoid loitering in areas where children congregate, such as schools, daycare, parks, playgrounds, etc. These are known by various names, such as sex offender safety zones, danger zones, and buffer zones.
+In addition, they are also known as “exclusion zones.”

 - Avoid access to the internet, social media, discussion groups, chat rooms, etc.